aka Greenways Trail System

 Currently, the Greenways Trail System are about 1.5 miles of multi-use trails running along Granite Creek (north to south); Miller Creek (east to west); which convene and connect northeast to the A.C.
 Williams Granite Creek Park.
 The trail system is multi-use and the City of Prescott has plans to connect and extend these trails.
-City of Prescott overview map
+City of Prescott overview map of the GTS.

 The Granite Creek portion extends from Aubrey Street at Mile High Middle School (south entrance) and meanders north to the Granite Creek Park.
 The Miller Creek portion extends from Grove & Lincoln (west entrance) and connects to the Granite Creek trail which continues northeast under the Laguardia Bridge (Montezuma Street) into Granite Creek Park.

 There are EIGHT entries onto the trail system:

 1. Aubrey Street just west of Montezuma Street (Whiskey Row), Mile High Middle School West Entrance

 2. Carlton Street just west of Montezuma Street, Mile High Middle School East Entrance.

 3. Goodwin Street Bridge, North side of Goodwin, West side of Bridge (El Gato Azul Restaurant stairwell).